prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/setup-mock/README.md

 ### Demo Script

-1. Start your Business Partner Validation Application
+1. Start your Business Partner Validation Application:

-- Go to *Instances and Subscriptions.*
+- Go to **Instances and Subscriptions**.
-- Find *Launchpad Service* and click to open the application
+- Find **Launchpad Service** and click to open the application.
-- In the Website, Manager find your created Website and click on tile to open
+- In the Website Manager find your created Website and click on tile to open it.
-- Click on Business Partner Validation tile
+- Click on **Business Partner Validation** tile.
-- The list of BusinessPartners along with their verification status gets displayed.
+- The list of Business Partners along with their verification status gets displayed.

  ![App](./images/mock01.png)

-2. Create a new BusinessPartner in the mock server using business partner API:
+2. Create a new Business Partner in the mock server using business partner API:

 ```
 POST https://<mock_srv_url>/sap/opu/odata/sap/API_BUSINESS_PARTNER/A_BusinessPartner